 Sateen cotton uses a ‘one-under-three-over’ weave, which produces luxury bedding which is often mistaken from silk.
 It feels buttery soft and smooth to the touch, and has a subtle sheen that mellows beautifully after washing.

-Needless to say, these are the things we thought about whilst developing our cotton bedding, all of which is woven from 100% long staple cotton, using single-ply construction.
+Needless to say, these are the things we thought about whilst developing our cotton bedding, all of which is woven from the highest quality cotton, using single-ply construction.
 Our bedding is made in Portugal by the best craftsmen around and is Oeko-Tex certified to ensure that we produce the most natural of fabrics.